 A person is medially unqualified if the disorder is severe enough to have repeatedly been manifested by overt acts that interfere with safe operation of a commercial vehicle.

-NOTE: Alcohol and drug dependency and abuse are profound risk factors in the presence of personality disorders.

 Determination is not based on diagnosis alone.
 The actual ability to drive safely and effectively should not be determined solely by diagnosis but instead by an evaluation focused on function and relevant history.

 Waiting Period